n8willis/opentype-shaping-documents/opentype-shaping-gurmukhi.md

 "Reph".
 An initial "Ra,Halant,ZWJ" sequence should not produce a "Reph", where an initial "Ra,Halant" sequence without the zero-width joiner otherwise would.

+> Note: "Reph" substitutions are rare in Gurmukhi text. `<gur2>` fonts may
+> not implement the "Reph" substitution in GSUB at all.
+Nevertheless,
+> shaping engines must test for it in order to provide the
+> functionality if it is implemented.

 The no-break space is primarily used to display those codepoints that are defined as non-spacing (marks, dependent vowels (matras),